 - Deglaze the pan with red wine.
 If you've got bits of beef and onion stuck on the bottom of your pot, don't let them go to waste!
 These bits are incredibly tasty and will add kick to your chili.
 Use an alcohol to scrape them off, which will add even more flavor to the recipe.
 My favorite deglazing alcohol is Merlot, but you can use beer or any other red wine.
 Keep in mind that the Instant Pot is great for not having food stick to the bottom, so you may not have brown bits to deglaze.
 But you should still keep the deglazing step in your recipe to enhance it's flavor.

 - Add a "secret ingredient".
 To elevate the meaty flavor of chili, add cinnamon, espresso, dark chocolate, or cocoa powder.
-Pick one of these and add 2-4 tbsp with the spices.
+Pick one of these and add 2-4 tablespoon with the spices.

 - Add tomato paste.
 Tomato paste is concentrated so it enhances tomato-based dishes, especially when you don't have time to let the pot simmer for a lengthy duration.
 To elevate the richness of the tomato base in your instant pot chili, add 3-5 tablespoons of tomato paste along with the spices.